-You’ll probably want to look into adding your areas of expertise, geographic location and any other information that might help those searching for someone like you.
+You’ll probably want to add your areas of expertise, geographic location and any other information that might help those searching for someone like you.

 5. Promote Your Portfolio on Other Channels

-Building up your portfolio on your own site is great, but especially if you don’t have any traffic yet, it should not be the only place you focus.
-There are a lot of places where you can share your best work with the design community, but the two biggest players to hit are Dribbble and Behance.
-However, there are specialized communities for different kinds of design.
-Vimeo has built up a vibrant community of filmmakers and video artists, Visual.ly is the go-to community for infographics designers, and LogoMoose is a haven for logo designers.
-Find the places where the best people in your design niche interact with other designers and go rub shoulders with them.
+Building up your portfolio on your own site is great, but it should not be the only place you focus.
+There are a lot of places where you can share your best work with the design community.
+The two biggest players are Dribbble and Behance.
+Vimeo has built up a vibrant community of filmmakers and video artists.
+Visual.ly is the go-to community for infographics designers, and LogoMoose is a haven for logo designers.
+Find the places where the best people in your design niche interact with other designers.

 6. Make It Mobile Friendly

 Perhaps the most critical aspects of being online in today’s age concerns load times and mobile responsiveness.
-As your site will be primarily populated by images and visual content, this is something you should give a considerable amount of thought to.
+As your site will be primarily populated by images and visual content, this is something you should think about.

-The easiest way to check if your site is optimized for mobile devices is to visit Google’s mobile friendly test site, type in your URL and analyze the results.
-You might find you need to upload smaller file sizes to get past slow load times, or use an image optimization tool like JPEGmini or TinyPNG.
+The easiest way to check if your site is optimized for mobile devices is to visit Google’s mobile friendly test site.
+Type in your URL and analyze the results.
+You might find you need to upload smaller file sizes or use an image optimization tool like JPEGmini or TinyPNG.

 7. Tailor Your Portfolio for People

-Lastly, just remember that the end user will be a person and your adventures in SEO should not force you to make any radical compromises — you’re simply tailoring the way your portfolio is found and navigated to by humans via search engine algorithms.
+Lastly, just remember that the end user will be a person.
+Your adventures in SEO should not force you to make any radical compromises.
+You’re simply tailoring the way your portfolio is found and navigated to by humans via search engine algorithms.

-So have a target demographic in mind, or more preferably, speak to your ideal client and remember to test any changes you make to the layout or design of the site.
+So have a target demographic in mind, or more preferably, speak to your ideal client.
+Remember to test any changes you make to the layout or design of the site.